Downtown Las Vegas

 Final Take

 El Cortez is not trying to compete with modern resorts — and that’s exactly the point.
-It delivers character, gambling value, and a strong sense of old Las Vegas at a low price, while asking guests to accept tradeoffs in comfort and amenities.
+It delivers character, gambling value, and a strong sense of old Las Vegas, with comfort tradeoffs that are clear upfront.

 If you value authenticity, gambling atmosphere, and downtown proximity more than modern rooms or resort features, El Cortez can be a rewarding stay.
 If comfort and polish matter, even modest upgrades elsewhere will feel significant.